Title

 The POEA Memorandum Circular No. 13 outlines the guidelines for deploying Filipino caregivers to Israel, establishing minimum age and qualification requirements, employment terms, and monitoring protocols to ensure their welfare and protection.

-A caregiver is defined as a contract worker who is hired to provide home support care in a private household.
-A live-in caregiver is required to reside in the employer's home and must only work for the employer he/she has been given permission to work for.
+A caregiver is a contract worker hired to provide home support care in a private household.
+A live-in caregiver must reside in the employer’s home and must only work for the employer they are permitted to work for.

-Caregivers must be at least 21 years of age pursuant to Section 2 of the Memorandum Circular and in consonance with MC # 20, Series of 1998.
+Caregivers bound for Israel must be at least 21 years old, consistent with MC No. 20, s. of 1998.

-A caregiver must be at least a high school graduate as per Section 3 of the Circular.
+The caregiver must be at least a high school graduate.

-They must have the ability to speak, read, and understand English at a level sufficient to communicate effectively in an unsupervised setting.
+The caregiver must be able to speak, read, and understand English at a level sufficient to communicate effectively in an unsupervised setting.

-Yes, the caregiver must possess the appropriate certificate of competency as caregiver issued by TESDA as soon as the applicable system for determination of skills of household workers is in place.
+Caregivers must possess the appropriate certificate of competency as caregiver issued by TESDA as soon as the applicable skills determination system for household workers is in place.

-They must submit Request for Processing (RFP), individual employment contract, individual employer's particulars including complete address and phone number, visa/work permit, worker's information sheet, and certificate of attendance to Pre-Departure Orientation Seminar (PDOS).
+They include: (1) Request for Processing (RFP); (2) individual employment contract; (3) individual employer’s particulars including complete address and telephone number; (4) visa/work permit; (5) worker’s information sheet; and (6) certificate of attendance to PDOS.

 Analyze Cases Smarter, Faster